 ...

-Tips for business owners going through a divorce in Texas
+Tips for Business Owners Going Through a Divorce in Texas

-Is the business in question part of the community estate?
 The biggest, most critical question that you and your attorney will have to ask yourselves is whether or not the business is part of the community estate at all.
-If it is, then it is subject to be divided up in your divorce in a manner that is and equitable.
-Note that equitable does not mean 50/50, but it will allow you to at least present arguments to the judge on how the business should be divided.
+If involved, the State can divide your business equitably in your divorce.
+Remember, equitable doesn’t mean 50/50, but it allows you to present arguments to the judge about how to divide the business.

-For example, suppose that your spouse owned a business before you and got married.
-Still, once you were married, you worked without pay as a secretary/administrative assistant type worker.
 Your time, job skills, and effort should have resulted in more pay and income than it did.
 You only accepted the job that paid you nothing because your spouse owned the business and needed the help.
 As a result of this setup, any compensation that the community estate received from your working for the business is likely inadequate, and you should request reimbursement for a more appropriate sum.

-How is the business structured?
 The type of business that is being operated will impact your divorce as well.
 Suppose you operate your business as a sole proprietor.
 In that case, your business interests will consist of all the property associated with your business as well as any debts taken out to further the operations of your business.

 A corporation, limited liability company (LLC), or partnership owns the property and not any individual member of the business.
 Therefore its assets are not appropriately characterized as either separate or community property.

-What value does a family business have?
-When attempting to measure the value of your business in a divorce, an analysis will be done to attempt to determine what a buyer would purchase your business for in a “normal” transaction.
-Both you and your spouse will likely hire experts in the field of business valuation to present estimates to a judge or mediator, depending upon the stage of your case.
-If your case does make it to a trial, keep in mind that not all judges are well versed in the business world.
-With this said, your expert witness could end up being one of the more critical people involved in your trial.
+When valuing your business in a divorce, experts will analyze to estimate what a buyer would pay for your business in a “normal” transaction.
+Both you and your spouse will likely hire business valuation experts to present estimates to a judge or mediator, depending on your case’s stage.
+If your case goes to trial, remember that not all judges have extensive knowledge of the business world.
+In this scenario, your expert witness could become one of the most crucial figures in your trial.

+A reasonable family law attorney can resolve many of these issues before they become a problem for you.
 If you have worked hard to start and sustain a business, you will likely want to avoid a situation where your business becomes a relevant portion of your divorce.
-By hiring an experienced family law attorney and sharing information with your spouse ethically and honestly, you can minimize the risk of your business being made vulnerable to division in a divorce.
+Hiring an experienced family law attorney and sharing information ethically and honestly with your spouse minimizes the risk of your business becoming vulnerable to division in a divorce.

 Questions on business and divorce?
 Contact the Law Office of Bryan Fagan, PLLC